Codium-ai/release-notes/docs/versions/latest/vscode.md

 <div class="left-padding" markdown>

 ###
+# **Codiumate:Chat:** Focus behavior now more intuitive!

+Use Codiumate:Chat faster and more intuitively: **Focus is now your currently open file by default!**

+When Codiumate:Chat is opened, it will automatically Focus on the file currently opened in your IDE.

+##
+**Automatic Secondary Focus:** Your Secondary Focus will automatically set as either:

+1. **Selected Lines:** If you've highlighted specific lines in the file, these will be set as your Secondary Focus.
+2. **No Selected Lines:** If no lines were selected, Codiumate will focus on the first component (like a function or class) within the file.
+3. **No Component Found:** If no component is identified, Codiumate will focus on the entire file when possible.
+4. **Fallback Option:** If none of the above criteria are met, Codiumate will prompt you to manually select lines to focus on.

+##
+**Focus Lock mechanism:** As you navigate through different files in your IDE, Codiumate automatically updates its focus to match the current file - unless you've already started a conversation.

+This keeps Codiumate in sync with your workflow until you're ready to lock in your focus for a specific conversation.

+#
 # All-around **UI improvements**

 We’ve been hard at work refining your experience in VSCode!
 In this release, we’ve introduced several key improvements: